-Anthony Hawkins is a 4th year NIASZIIH student.
+Qalani Benjamin is a healer and NIASZIIH student.
 His passion to explore the mysteries of the universe, along with the quest for self-improvement and a calling to help others, led him along the shaman’s path.
-A builder by trade, Anthony is also an intuitive artist and Reiki Master Teacher.
+A builder by trade, Qalani is also an intuitive artist and Reiki Master Teacher.
 He facilitates transformation and growth, having an innate ability to go beneath the surface and assist people in realizing their connections to all of creation!
-To contact Anthony email here.
+To contact Qalani email here.

 Cappy Kirsch is a NIASZIIH practitioner and a 5th year NIASZIIH healing student.
 She is also a Certified Healing Touch Practitioner and Licensed Massage Therapist in private practice.
 Although her focus has been relief of pain on the physical level through a muscle-specific approach, she was drawn to NIASZIIHhealing in order to effect more transformative change.
 To continue your healing work, contact her for an appointment at www. vibrantbeing.com.